ut-beg-texnet/eqcct/eqcctpro/README.md

 ```sh
 [skevofilaxc] pip install eqcctpro
 ```
 The pip package will install the remaining packages needed for **EQCCTPro** to work.
-More information on the package can be found at our PyPi project link [EQCCTPro](https://pypi.org/project/eqcctpro/).
+More information on the eqcctpro pip package can be found at our PyPi project link here [(EQCCTPro)](https://pypi.org/project/eqcctpro/).

 ## Creating a Test Workspace Environment
 It's highly suggested to create a workspace environment to first understand how eqcctpro works.